Unexpected deal would boost Biden pledge on climate change

 WASHINGTON (AP) — An unexpected deal reached by Senate Democrats would be the most ambitious action ever taken by the United States to address global warming and could help President Joe Biden come close to meeting his pledge to cut greenhouse gas emissions in half by 2030, experts said Thursday, as they sifted through a massive bill that revives action on climate change weeks after the legislation appeared dead.

-While analysts were still studying the 725-page bill, the deal announced late Wednesday includes a long-term extension of clean energy tax credits that "could plausibly put the U.S. on track to reduce emissions by 40% in 2030,'' said Ben King, associate director of the Rhodium Group, an independent research firm.
+Clean energy tax credits and other provisions in the 725-page bill could "put the U.S. on track to reducing emissions by 31-44% below 2005 levels in 2030,'' according to an analysis released late Thursday by the Rhodium Group, an independent research firm.

-Additional action by the Biden administration and Democratic-controlled states could “help close the rest of the gap to the target of a 50-52% cut in emissions by 2030,'' King said.
+Additional action by the Biden administration and Democratic-controlled states could “help close the rest of the gap to (Biden's) target of a 50-52% cut in emissions by 2030,'' said Ben King, the group's associate director.

 But approval of the bill is far from certain in a 50-50 Senate where support from every Democrat will be needed to overcome unanimous Republican opposition.
 Sen. Kyrsten Sinema, D-Ariz., who forced changes in earlier versions of the plan, declined to reveal her stance Thursday.